-Medication Reviews Bridging Healthcare (MedBridge) is a clinical study that aims to study the effects of hospital-initiated comprehensive medication reviews, including active follow-up, on elderly patients' healthcare utilisation.
+Medication Reviews Bridging Healthcare (MedBridge) is a research project that aims to study the effects of hospital-initiated comprehensive medication reviews, including post-discharge follow-up, on older patients' healthcare utilisation.

 För information på svenska, klicka här.

 Background: Why MedBridge?

 Inappropriate prescribing and use of medications are major causes of avoidable healthcare-related harm around the world.
 Medication review, a structured critical examination of a patient’s medication treatment, by a ward team including a clinical pharmacist has been introduced as an intervention in older hospitalised patients to optimise treatment outcomes and reduce harm.
 However, evidence on clinically relevant outcomes in secondary care is scarce, and implementation of these interventions in daily practice is challenging.
 The main aim of this project was therefore to study the implementation, performance and effects of medication reviews by clinical pharmacists in older hospitalised patients.

 Main study result: No effect on unplanned hospital visits